Bridging factor and sparse models: Simulation

 \section{Simulation}

-In this section we report simulation results divided into two parts.
-In the first one, we evaluate the finite-sample properties of the test for remaining covariance structure.
+In this section, we report simulation results divided into two parts.
+In the first one, we evaluate the finite-sample properties of the test for the remaining covariance structure.
 In the second part, we highlight the informational gains when considering both the common factors and the idiosyncratic component.
 We simulate 1,000 replications of the following model for various combinations of sample size ($T$) and number of variables ($n$):

-where $I(\cdot)$ is the indicator function, $\{V_{it}\}$ is a sequence of independent Gaussian random variables with zero mean and variance equal to 0.25, and $\{\b E_{t}\}$ is a sequence of $r$-dimensional independent random vectors normally distributed with zero mean and identity covariance.
-Furthermore, $\{V_{it}\}$ and $\{\b E_{t}\}$ are mutually independent for all time periods, factors and variables.
+where $I(\cdot)$ is the indicator function, $\{\epsilon_{i,t}\}$ is a sequence of independent t-distributed random variables with 10 degrees of freedom, and $\{\b E_{t}\}$ is a sequence of $r$-dimensional mutually independent random vectors t-distributed with 10 degrees of freedom.
+Furthermore, $\{\epsilon_{i,t}\}$ and $\{\b E_{t}\}$ are mutually independent for all time periods, factors and variables.
 For each Monte Carlo replication, the vector of loadings is sampled from a Gaussian distribution with mean -6 and standard deviation 0.2 for $i=1$ and mean 2 and unit variance for $i=2,\ldots,n$.
-The value of $\phi$ is either 0 or 0.5.
 The coefficients $\theta_{12}$, $\theta_{13}$, $\theta_{14}$, and $\theta_{15}$ are equal to zero or 0.8, 0.9, -0.7, and 0.5, respectively.
-We set $r=3$.
+We set the number of factors, $r$, equal to 3. $\phi$ can be either 0 or 0.5.
+Note that equation \eqref{E:simul3} is a special case of equation \eqref{E:U_reg} with $\b{W}_{i,t}=\b{U}_{-i,t}$.